Everything Was Fine Until 3rd Grade

 In grade three, expectations increase significantly in many areas.

 Students go from the primary grades where they are learning how to read to grade three where they are now expected to take that foundation of decoding skills and letter/sound knowledge and apply that to texts to read for information or read to learn.

 Teachers who are trained to identify the signs of dyslexia may notice early in the primary grades that a child is struggling.
 Often, especially if the teacher is not familiar with these indicators, it may just seem that the child’s reading hasn’t ‘clicked’ yet, or they need the gift of time to mature and cement these skills.
 In this primary setting, a dyslexic child is getting the instruction that is targeting their greatest area of weakness, phonemic awareness and phonics.

-Even if they are struggling, they are still being exposed to the information they need reinforced daily.
+Even if they are struggling, they are still being exposed to the information they need and it is being reinforced daily.
 In this setting, a dyslexic child can cope and fly below the radar so to speak.

 Texts in primary classrooms are decodable, predictable, repetitive, and offer a lot of picture support.
 Dyslexic students can use their above average strengths to look like readers with these texts even if they can only access a portion of the actual text.

 A dyslexic child can often glean the gist of the story from the pictures and seemingly comprehend the text.
 They may identify some of the words from their memory and appear to be decoding the words in the book.
 These children can look like they are reading or only minimally struggling when in fact they may be merely coping and barely getting by.